-USDA regularly consults and engages with a wide range of diverse stakeholders, including Congress; USDA's customers; State, local, and Tribal governments producers, cooperatives, landowners, policy experts, universities and trade schools, infrastructure sectors, lenders, foundations, technical assistance providers, environmental and social advocates, industry partners, and consumer groups regarding our programs' effectiveness.
+USDA regularly consults and engages with a wide range of diverse stakeholders, including Congress; USDA's customers; State, local, and Tribal governments producers, cooperators, landowners, policy experts, universities and trade schools, infrastructure sectors, lenders, foundations, technical assistance providers, environmental and social advocates, industry partners, and consumer groups regarding our programs' effectiveness.
 USDA's Mission Areas and Agencies conduct a variety of stakeholder engagement activities, including posting Requests for Information on the Federal Register and holding listening sessions with different Departmental partners.
-These activities have been used to inform and validate the strategic goals, objectives, and performance measures outlined in the plan.
+USDA also supports the Acquisition 360 initiative to obtain stakeholder feedback as described in the Federal Acquisition Regulation 1.102-3.
+These activities have been used to inform and validate USDA's strategic goals, objectives, and performance measures.